 I hope this list can help you think through your important vacuum choices.
 Just remember, think through the features that are important to you.
 Once you know what you really want to find in a vacuum, you’ll be able to more easily find a machine that meets those needs.

 There are a lot of options out there.
-Don’t get overwhelmed, but instead take your time and compare this list of information to your own personal needs.
-Finding the best vacuum for apartment living takes time, but in the end it’ll be more than worth it.
+Be it a stick vacuum, canister vacuum or other models of vacuum cleaners, don’t get overwhelmed, but instead take your time and compare this list of information to your own personal needs.
+Finding a vacuum for apartment living takes time, but in the end it’ll be more than worth it.
 Trust me, a clean floor does make a difference in the overall cleanliness of your apartment.

 These are all great vacuum cleaner options.
-Which one is right for your apartment?
+Which vacuum cleaners are right for your apartment?
 I hope this has helped you decide.